HSBC Bank USA: Operations

+Naming rights

+HSBC Bank USA had the naming rights for the hockey arena that houses the Buffalo Sabres, known as HSBC Arena from 1999 to 2011 when it rebranded Marine Midland.
+After HSBC sold off its upstate New York branches in 2011, that arena was rebranded to FirstNiagara Center before renaming to KeyBank Center in 2016 after KeyBank merged with FirstNiagara.

+HSBC also sponsored many airports, with their logo displayed on many jet bridges.
+They started sponsoring New York’s John F. Kennedy International Airport in 2006, which lasted until September 2022, when their naming rights expired.
+American Express now has naming rights to jet bridges in terminals 1 and 4.

 Controversies

 In 2010, HSBC was rated the worst in customer advocacy by Forrester Research, which asked bank customers to rank their banks.
 In the national survey of approximately 4,500 banking customers assessing the top 50 banks, in answer to the question: "My financial provider does what’s best for me, not just its own bottom line," HSBC set a new all-time low with a 16% rating, 10% below the previous year.

 In 2012, the U.S. government uncovered a "blatant failure to implement proper anti-money laundering controls facilitat[ing] the laundering of at least $881 million in drug proceeds through the U.S. financial system".